mayurkadampro/mayurkadampro/README.md

 <h2 style="text-align:center">Know myself</h2>

-- 🔭 I’m currently working at Tata Consultancy Services.
+- 🔭 I’m currently working at EPAM Systems.
 - 🌱 I’m currently researching more about new technologies.
 - 👯 I’m looking to collaborate more on my [Youtube - @mightyghosthack](https://youtube.com/mightyghosthack) Channel.
 - 🤔 I’m currently learning more about stock market & options trading etc.